dnsimple/dnsimple-support/content/articles/ssl-certificate-with-azure.markdown

 ---
-title: SSL Certificates with Azure
+title: SSL Certificates with Microsoft Azure
 excerpt: This article provides step-by-step instructions to obtain a new SSL certificate via DNSimple, install it on Azure, and configure your Azure application.
 categories:
 - SSL Certificates
 ---

-# SSL Certificates and Azure
+# SSL Certificates and Microsoft Azure

 ### Table of Contents {#toc}